coolsamson7/aspyx/README.md

 - support for factory classes and methods
 - support for eager and lazy construction
 - support for scopes singleton, request and thread
-- possibilty to add custom scopes
+- possibility to add custom scopes
 - conditional registration of classes and factories ( aka profiles in spring )
 - lifecycle events methods `on_init`, `on_destroy`, `on_running`
 - bundling of injectable objects according to their module location including recursive imports and inheritance